-- 49. Students who, before completion of the programme, wish to withdraw and terminate their registration permanently from the University must give notice in writing to the Dean of School.
-Fees already paid will not normally be refunded and any monies due will be charged notwithstanding the withdrawal. - 50.
-A programme leader may apply to the School Board to withdraw and terminate registration of a student from a programme for a defined period of up to a maximum of twelve months, subject to the prior approval of the Dean of Academic Affairs. - 51.
-A student will be presumed to have withdrawn and terminated his or her registration if he or she does not re-register within the specified registration period at the start of the programme stage or is absent from a term without prior approval for a period of 15 working days. - 52.
-If a student fails to respond to a written communication from the University seeking clarification of his or her status within 15 working days, he or she will be re-classified as withdrawn and deemed to have terminated his or her registration. - 53.
-Persons who are classified as withdrawn are not students and have no right to avail themselves of University services unless any are expressly authorised in writing by the University.
+- 50. Students who, before completion of the programme, wish to withdraw and terminate their registration permanently from the University must give notice in writing to the Dean of School.
+Students should refer to the University's terms and conditions; however, fees already paid will not normally be refunded and any monies due will be charged notwithstanding the withdrawal. - 51.
+A programme leader or head of programmes may apply to the School Board to withdraw and terminate registration of a student from a programme for a defined period of up to a maximum of twelve months, subject to the prior approval of the Dean of School. - 52.
+A student will be presumed to have withdrawn and terminated their registration if they do not re-register within the specified registration period at the start of the programme stage or are absent from a term without prior approval for a period of 15 working days.

-54. An application for entry from a student who has previously withdrawn and terminated his or her registration shall be treated as a new application.
+- 53. If a student fails to respond to a written communication from the University seeking clarification of their status within 15 working days, they will be reclassified as withdrawn and deemed to have terminated their registration. - 54.
+Persons who are classified as withdrawn are not students and have no right to avail themselves of University services unless any are expressly authorised in writing by the University. - 55.
+An application for entry from a student who has previously withdrawn and terminated their registration shall be treated as a new application.